ScaleDoc: Scaling LLM-based Predicates over Large Document Collections: Introduction

-A critical inefficiency in current LLM-based approaches is the repetitive re-processing of entire documents for every ad-hoc query, incurring substantial and redundant computational costs.
+A critical inefficiency in LLM-based approaches is the repetitive re-processing of entire documents for every ad hoc query, incurring substantial and redundant computational costs.
 A key insight is to shift these expensive, document-centric LLM computations to a one-time offline phase to reduce the burden during online processing.
 We, therefore, propose \textsc{ScaleDoc}, a system designed for efficient LLM-based predicate execution over enormous document corpora. \textsc{ScaleDoc} decouples the execution into two phases.
 The one-time \emph{offline representation} phase creates a rich semantic representation of each document using an LLM.
-Then, when an ad-hoc query arrives, the \emph{online processing} phase trains a lightweight, query-specific proxy model that uses these representations to rapidly filter the document set.
-The model identifies and forwards only the most ambiguous documents to the powerful but expensive LLM, achieving significant efficiency gains while maintaining high accuracy.
+Then, when an ad-hoc query arrives, the \emph{online processing} phase trains a lightweight, query-specific proxy model that uses these representations to rapidly filter the documents.
+The model identifies and forwards only the most ambiguous documents to the powerful but expensive LLM, achieving significant efficiency gains while maintaining accuracy.

-While this architecture is promising, its effectiveness depends on overcoming two key challenges.
-First, the lightweight proxy model must be trained to provide reliable decisions.
-Since the proxy lacks the oracle LLM's deep semantic understanding, a basic training method can yield ambiguous decision scores that fail to separate positive and negative cases.
-Such ambiguity would render the proxy ineffective because most documents would be forwarded to the expensive oracle.
-To address this, we developed a framework based on \emph{contrastive learning} that trains the proxy to capture fine-grained semantics and produce well-behaved predicating decision scores.
+\one{While this architecture is promising, basic engineering integration is insufficient.
+Basic approaches often fail to address the fundamental capacity mismatch, inherent in scaling LLMs for complex scenarios.} Therefore, the effectiveness of \textsc{ScaleDoc} depends on overcoming two key challenges.
+First, the lightweight proxy must be trained to provide reliable \textbf{decision scores}.
+Lacking the oracle LLM's deep semantic understanding, standard training methods often yield ambiguous scores that fail to distinguish positive from negative cases.
+Under such proxy ambiguity, most documents would still be forwarded to the expensive oracle. \one{To address this, we propose a new design principle: \textbf{query-aware distribution shaping}}.
+Guided by this principle, we developed a framework based on {contrastive learning} that trains the proxy to capture fine-grained semantics and produce well-behaved predicating scores.